 Renting a car is a straightforward process until it comes to the question of rental car insurance.
 Should you buy rental car insurance from the rental company?
 Are you protected by your credit card company?
 Or are you already covered by your own auto insurance?

 Before renting a car for your next road trip, learn whether you should sign up for this additional coverage on the spot.

 Rental Car Insurance Options

-When you rent a car, you will be asked whether you want to purchase insurance.
+When you rent a car, you will be asked whether you want to buy rental car insurance.

-There are multiple types you will be offered, and they may duplicate coverage you already have through your current auto insurance.
+You will be offered multiple coverage options, and they may duplicate what you already have through your current auto policy.
 The daily cost for coverage can be high, often exceeding the amount it costs to rent the vehicle itself.

 Loss damage waiver: With this option, the rental company won’t charge you if the rental car is stolen or damaged.